 Diet

-Because their cilia beat, Oysters are filter feeders that take in water through their gills.
-Suspended plankton and non-food particles are caught in the Oysters gill mucus and then transferred to the mouth, where they are consumed, digested, and discharged as feces or pseudofeces that sink to the bottom and don’t enter the water column.
+Because their cilia beat, they are filter feeders that take in water through their gills.
+Suspended plankton, small bits of algae and non-food particles are caught in their gill mucus and then transferred to the mouth, where they are consumed, digested, and discharged as feces or pseudofeces that sink to the bottom and don’t enter the water column.

-At temperatures between 56 and 70°F, Oysters eat most actively.
+At temperatures between 56 and 70°F, they eat most actively.
 Don’t confuse them for detritivores despite the fact that they are sometimes known as bottom feeders.

 Reproduction

-Although certain Oyster species have two sexes, both eggs and sperm are present in their reproductive system.
-It is physically conceivable for an Oyster to fertilize its own eggs because of this.
+Although certain species have two sexes, both eggs and sperm are present in their reproductive system.
 In addition to sex cells, expanding tubules, and connective tissue, the gonads also include the digestive organs.

 Threats

-Among the usual predators of Oysters are crabs, seagulls, starfish, and humans.
-Arguably the biggest threat to Oysters is from humans.
-Oysters are not officially designated as threatened or endangered, and commercial collection is restricted over most of their habitat.
+Among the usual predators are crabs, seagulls, starfish, and humans.
+Arguably the biggest threat to them is from humans.
+They are not officially designated as threatened or endangered, and commercial collection is restricted over most of their habitat.

 However, because of their acute sensitivity to water quality and susceptibility to coastal pollution, many regions where they were previously common have seen a decline or complete extinction of their populations.
 Additionally, their meat may absorb poisons, rendering them unfit for human ingestion.